anorgan/QuTee/README.md

 Disclaimer
 ----------

-- Don't use it yet, don't know what version this is :)
+- Worker does not fork yet, could be highly unstable, use supervisord or similar
-- Will be extremely simple, does not pretend to replace 0MQ, Gearman, Redis and such
+- Extremely simple, does not pretend to replace 0MQ, Gearman, Redis and such

 [TODO](https://github.com/anorgan/QuTee/issues?milestone=1&state=open)
 ----
-- Add queue persistor using adapters (DB, MongoDB, Redis, Memcache)
+- Add queue persistor using adapters (DB, MongoDB, Memcache)
 - Make worker spawn child processes for running tasks
-- Add method name property to task, together with current default one, so it is easier to set it
 - Add logging
 - Add reporting dashboard